AyhamAl-Ali/AdvancedPlayerInfo/README.md

 # AdvancedPlayerInfo
 Advanced Player Info script is now FREE

+# NOTE
-This script is made long time ago, so it not well optimized therefor it is not recommended for big servers.
+> This script is made long time ago, so it not well optimized therefor it is not recommended for big servers.